Bergen Town Center: History

-In the early 1990s the mall was repositioned as a value-oriented center that included a Marshalls, Gap Outlet, and a Saks 5th Avenue Off 5th outlet.
+In the early 1990s the mall was repositioned as a value-oriented center that included a Marshalls, Gap Outlet, and a Saks Off 5th outlet.
 Across the street from the main mall is a little strip mall that was part of the mall property.
 It is located across from Forest Avenue and was connected with an auto and a pedestrian bridge.
 Chuck E. Cheese's opened in the mini strip mall across the street in 1993.
 It closed in November 2010 due to the redevelopment plans of that area including the old former Health Spa 2 The Chuck E. Cheese relocated to the Shoppes at IV in 2011.
 The site of the former Chuck E. Cheese's later became a Red Robin restaurant.
 Other tenants in the strip mall were Spa 2 (closed 2004; replaced by REI) and Shop Rite.
 The Shop Rite store closed in 1998 and was moved to its current location on Route 4 near the mall.
 Kirkland's Furniture occupied the former Shop Rite space in the strip mall until 2020.

 Another major change came to the mall in 2001, and this involved the store it had been built around.
 In 1992, Stern's owner Allied Stores merged with Federated Department Stores.
 Two years later, Federated acquired R.H.
 Macy and Company out of bankruptcy.
 This gave Federated the position of having three different properties being anchors at the three major Paramus malls.
-In addition to Stern's and the A&S store co-anchoring Paramus Park, the acquisition gave Federated control of the Macy's store at Westfield Garden State Plaza.
+In addition to Stern's and the A&S store co-anchoring Paramus Park, the acquisition gave Federated control of the Macy's store at Garden State Plaza.

 In 1995, the year after acquiring Macy's, Federated decided to discontinue their A&S brand and converted the Paramus Park location to a Macy's to give them a second location in Paramus.
 Six years later, they made a similar decision to retire the Stern's brand and the Bergen Mall flagship joined most of its other sibling stores and was rebranded as Macy's.
 Federated did not keep the store open much longer, however, electing to liquidate it in 2005 and focus on their other two Paramus locations.
 Shortly after, the Macy's was converted into a Century 21 store.

 The Bergen Mall was the target of a lawsuit by nuclear-freeze advocates who challenged the mall's restrictions on distribution of literature to shoppers.
 On October 12, 1984, Bergen County Superior Court judge Paul R. Huot ruled that the organization should be allowed to distribute literature anywhere and anytime in a shopping mall, noting that "the Bergen Mall has assumed the features and characteristics of the traditional town center for the citizens who reside in Paramus and surrounding Bergen County towns."